Medilink Midlands Announces Award Finalists - ExBulletin

 Richard Fox, Strategic Business Engagement Partner for Life Sciences, University of Birmingham, said: It supports innovation in healthcare and a thriving life sciences community in the region.

 Based at the Birmingham Health Innovation Campus, the Precision Heath Technologies Accelerator will further accelerate the adoption of healthcare innovations within the region and beyond, creating opportunities for innovative collaboration between companies, universities and NHS partners.
-And some of the winners of the Medilink Midlands Business Awards may be her future PHTA residents and collaborators.
+And some of the Medilink Midlands Business Award winners may be her future PHTA residents and collaborators.

 Applications for the 2023 awards were reviewed by a panel of independent experts.
 Winners and recognized companies from both the East and West Midlands will be announced at a prestigious award ceremony and formal dinner at the University of Birmingham’s Great Hall on 16 March 2023.